DannyNemer/dantil/README.md

 Prints an error message like `dantil.logError()` followed by the file path and line number of the function call that invoked the currently executing module.

 #### Arguments
-1. `[logThisLine]` *(boolean)*: Specify logging the line where this function is called instead of the line which invoked the currently executing module.
+1. `[logThisLine]` *(boolean)*: Specify logging the line where this method is called instead of the line which invoked the currently executing module.
 2. `[values]` *(...&#42;)*: The optional values and objects to print following "Error: ".

 #### Example